Great Lakes, Local Solutions

 - NALMS does not endorse specific products or services.
 Thus, any poster or presentation must include disclosure(s) of any and all relevant relationship(s) with: i) any and all corporations or ii) commercial product(s), iii) method(s), and iv) trade or brand name(s).
 The submitted abstract of an oral or poster presentation that includes such disclosure(s) shall also include the following wording: “The author(s) of this abstract has/have a financial interest in the (insert i through iv, as applicable) described.”

 - We discourage use of embedded video and audio files.
+Under no circumstances will presenters be allowed to go beyond their allotted time due to malfunctioning video or audio files.

 - Oral presentations will be allotted 20 minutes, including time for questions.

-- All presenters are encouraged to provide a recorded version of their presentation prior to the conference.
+- All presenters are highly encouraged to provide a recorded version of their presentation prior to the conference.
 Recordings will be available to all attendees during the conference and for 6 months after the conference.

 - We encourage abstract submissions for poster sessions.
 All posters will be displayed throughout the symposium in landscape format.
 Display areas will accommodate posters up to 4’ × 8’ (1.2 m × 2.4 m).